jeffcharles/transcend/README.md

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Jeffrey Charles

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the 2-Clause BSD License, see LICENSE.md for the full license.